PaulDuvall/aws-5-mins/secrets-manager/README.md

 You can find the 5-minute video that walks through all of the steps described here.

 In this episode, we'll be looking at [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
-With Secrets Manager you can rotate, manage, and retrieve database credentials, API keys, and other secrets through their lifecycle.
+It secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets while performing automatic secrets rotation, generating random secrets, and cross-account access.

 # CloudFormation Support